 There will also be an audience award for the short film programme.

 Prizes will be announced soon and will be in the area of future production assistance.
-In the past, prizes have included post production services at Soundfirm Post Production and Post Lab.IO, equipment from Blackmagic Design, WIFT Victoria memberships, studio access from Studio F and cash prizes.
+In the past, prizes have included post production services at Soundfirm Post Production and Post Lab.IO, equipment from Blackmagic Design, WIFT Victoria memberships, and cash prizes.

 We welcome narrative films, documentaries, animations, music videos, web series, and experimental films.
 Works-in-progress and feature-length films are not accepted.